Confirmed Speakers Include:

 - Dr Jon Sharp, Director of Student Services, University of East Anglia

 - Ruth Wood, Student Communications Manager, Canterbury Christchurch University

 - Katie Latchford, Community Liaison Manager, Canterbury Christ Church University

-- Dr Pam Alldred, Senior Lecturer in Education & Youth Work Studies, Brunel University London (chair)
+- Dr Pam Alldred, Reader in Education & Youth Work Studies, Brunel University London (chair)

 In October 2016 a Universities UK Taskforce published a series of recommendations about what HEIs should be doing to combat violence against women, harassment and hate crime on their campuses.
 This has been accompanied by new guidelines for ‘handling alleged student misconduct which may also constitute a criminal offence’ and a directory of case studies on how different universities are approaching the issues.
 This follows a number of NUS reports & surveys giving insight into the scale of the problem.